msk/lumine/README.md

 ## Notes

-- Currently, Lumine only supports text generation.
+- Lumine currently supports only text generation.
+- The "llama" architecture is the only supported model architecture.
+There are many open-weight models available with this architecture, including SmolLM2.
-- The only supported model is SmolLM2.
-More models will be added in the future.
+  More architectures will be added in the future.
 - The GGUF file must contain the Hugging Face tokenizer in its metadata, under the key `tokenizer.huggingface.json`.
 - The SmolLM2 model containing the Hugging Face tokenizer can be downloaded from